Sergej-Popov/tremolo/README.md

 - **Delete** – remove the selected item.
 - **c** – crop selected image (or double-click an image to toggle cropping).

+## Instruction for Copilot, GPT, Codex and other LLM Agents
+* Remove items from TODO list when completing tasks.
+* Don't run linter.

 ## TODO general

 1. Add pan and zoom option.